MicrosoftDocs/mesh-docs/mesh/Create/enhance-your-environment/physics-interactions.md

 1. In the **Inspector**, navigate to the **Playmode Setup** component, then increase the Inital Screen Count 2.

   ![___](../../media/physics-interactions/001-initial-count.png)

-### Upload your own Environment to your Mesh World

-To learn about uploading your Environment to your Mesh World, see the article named [Build and publish your Environment](../make-your-environment-available-for-events/build-and-publish-your-environment.md).

 ## General tips for building Mesh Physics experiences